Skip to main content

 New York Teacher

-But there are other occasions — aside from personal illness — when you are entitled to be absent from work but still get paid without using your Cumulative Absence Reserve (CAR), or sick bank.
+But there are other occasions — aside from personal illness — when you are entitled to be absent from work but still get paid without using your Cumulative Absence Reserve, or sick bank.

-Graduation: You can take the day of a high school, middle school or college graduation or degree, whether in person or virtual, for yourself, your parent, spouse, child or stepchild.
-Excluded are stepping-up or graduation ceremonies from pre-K, kindergarten and sixth grade.
-See additional guidance on excused absences to attend graduations
+You can take the day of a high school, middle school or college graduation or degree, whether in person or virtual, for yourself, your parent, spouse, child or stepchild.
+Excluded are stepping-up or graduation ceremonies from pre-K, kindergarten and 6th grade.
+See additional guidance on excused absences to attend graduations.

-Screenings and blood donation: Accommodations can also be made for up to a four-hour excused leave for a cancer screening or three hours on an annual basis to donate blood.
+Accommodations can also be made for up to a four-hour excused leave for a cancer screening or three hours on an annual basis to donate blood.
 The request must be made in advance in writing.
-Your principal, or their designee, must grant an approval and can request that you reschedule if the school has received a number of requests at the same time.
+Your principal, or their designee, must grant an approval and can request that you reschedule if the school has received a number of requests for the same time.

-Other health-related absences: Four hours of paid time off can be used for COVID-19 vaccinations and booster shots that are scheduled during the workday.
+Four hours of paid time off can be used each year for COVID-19 vaccinations and booster shots that are scheduled during the workday.

-If you have tested positive for COVID and are required to quarantine, you may take an excused leave of up to two weeks with medical documentation.
+If you test positive for COVID, you may take an excused leave with full pay of up to two workweeks with medical documentation during the 2023–24 school year.

 Absences due to hepatitis B as a result of working with children or due to an allergic reaction from a DOE-mandated skin test will not be deducted from your CAR provided you submit appropriate medical documentation.